OriolRaventos/RTS-GMLC/RTS_Data/FormattedData/PyPSA/README.md

   - Solar, Wind and Hydro are set as non-commitable.
   - Synchronous converters are not modeled in PyPSA
   - Reserves are not modeled.
+  - We set the storage marginal costs to 0.

 ## Copyright notice